gctools-outilsgc/gccollab-frontend/README.md

 - Create **a new branch** for your work that branches off of `master`.
 - Once your work is done, open a pull request to merge back into `master`.
-- If the pull request has been approved you are free merge and close your branch.
+- If the pull request has been approved you are free to merge and close your branch.

 ## Build